 ART WRITING — GOREY SCHOOL OF ART.
 SEPTEMBER 2019.
 APPLY NOW.

-Delivered in Gorey School of Art's 4K Arthouse cinema every Thursday (from September – May), this part-time course explores the creative, critical and abstract-thinking skills required to write, think and feel through art.
+Delivered in Gorey School of Art's 4K Arthouse cinema every Thursday (from September – May), Level 6 ART WRITING is a one OR *two-year part-time course.
+WE read books.
+WE watch films.
+WE discuss, write and reflect on art in class and field trips.
+WE look at art through the lens of literature and cinema, exploring the creative, critical and abstract-thinking skills required to write, think and feel through art.
 Students will develop their imaginations and gain personal insights through a deep and meaningful exploration of film, literature and art, both historical and contemporary.

 Combining lectures, writing workshops and assignments, group discussion and debate, exhibition critiques, gallery and artist studio visits, a book club and film club, group and individual projects, this Level 6 course provides students with the grammatical tools and psychological self-awareness that is needed to become independent creative and critical thinkers and writers.